 a. industrial uses which may have some outside storage, such as transportation related activities, and motor vehicle sales (including trucks and truck trailers), leasing, repairing and servicing, will be permitted.
-17.5.3.3 Site 3 a. land uses permitted within Special Site 3 include recreational and spectator facilities such as, spectator arenas, outdoor stadiums, community arenas, and indoor sport complex, as well as complementary uses such as, but not limited to, retail commercial uses, restaurants, sports medical clinic, health and fitness centre, accessory offices, and overnight accommodations.

 17.5.3.3.1 The lands identified as Special Site 3, known as the Hershey Centre, are located west of Provincial Highway 403, between Provincial Highway 401 and Matheson Boulevard East.